Great Grimsby Borough Council elections

 Great Grimsby was a non-metropolitan district in Humberside, England.
 It was abolished on 1 April 1996 and replaced by North East Lincolnshire.

 Political control

 Prior to 1974, Great Grimsby was a county borough, independent from any county council.
 Under the Local Government Act 1972 it became a non-metropolitan district, with Humberside County Council providing county-level services in the borough.
 The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1996 was as follows: